The Navigator Project

 The Navigator Project takes inspiration from the ancient story of the Navigator Cessair, from Irish mythology, who fled climate change and marginalisation in East Africa to reach the western edge of the known world.
 She became the first person to settle on the island we now call Ireland.

-In a collaboration with Fishamble: The New Play Company, The Navigator Project embraces two-way learning from countries at the "bookends" of human migration: Malawi in East Africa and Ireland.
+The Navigator Project also embraces two-way learning inspired by countries at the bookends of human migration: Malawi in East Africa and Ireland.

 Éadaoin Glynn: The Navigator, 2022, image reproduced with permission of the artist.